 Editor’s Note: This article appeared in the first issue of the Canyon Country Zephyr.
 Edward Abbey died March 14, 1989, while the paper was being printed.

-To comment on this article, scroll to the bottom of the page.
+To comment, scroll to the bottom of the page.

 Don’t forget the Zephyr ads!
 All links are hot!